Electrically switchable photonic diode empowered by chiral resonance: Working principle

-At high optical powers, silicon's nonlinear response manifests mainly through the two-photon absorption (TPA) and the free-carrier absorption (FCA).
-TPA creates free carriers while simultaneously introducing heat into the mode volume, while the free-carrier dispersion (FCD) and thermo-optic (TO) effects induce counteracting resonance shifts (Supplementary Note~2).
-Overall, the thermal contribution dominates, producing a characteristic redshifted and broadened resonance \cite{bib43}.
-Fig.\ref{fig:fig1}~c presents the resulting asymmetric lineshape where transmission abruptly recovers as heating saturates and the resonance returns to its initial wavelength \cite{bib43}.
+In the linear regime, the transmission spectra of this waveguide-coupled ring system under excitation from both ports follow the Lorentz reciprocity theorem (Supplementary Note 2).
+At high excitation powers, silicon's nonlinear response manifests mainly through the two-photon absorption (TPA) and the free-carrier absorption (FCA).
+TPA creates free carriers while simultaneously introducing heat into the mode volume, while the free-carrier dispersion (FCD) and thermo-optic (TO) effects induce counteracting resonance shifts (Supplementary Note~3 and Methods).
+Overall, the thermal contribution dominates, producing a characteristic redshifted and broadened resonance \cite{bib44}.
+Figure \ref{fig:fig1}c presents the resulting asymmetric lineshape where transmission abruptly recovers as heating saturates and the resonance returns to its initial wavelength \cite{bib44}.
 The chiral resonance fundamentally alters these nonlinear dynamics for this waveguide-coupled injection from opposite sides (i.e., ports 1 and 2 in Fig.~\ref{fig:fig1}a).
 For identical injection power $P_\text{in}$, asymmetric backscattering creates a strong contrast of the intracavity power, $P_1$ and $P_2$ (see Fig.~\ref{fig:fig1}a), leading to direction-dependent spectral responses.
-As revealed in the top panel of Fig.~\ref{fig:fig1}d, a negative chirality ($\alpha < 0$ and $|\mathbf{A}| \ll |\mathbf{B}|$) creates a nonreciprocal window (the shaded area), establishing the forward state with blocking of backward transmission.
+As revealed in the top panel of Fig.~\ref{fig:fig1}d, a negative chirality ($\alpha < 0$ and $|\mathbf{A}| \ll |\mathbf{B}|$) creates a non-reciprocal transmission window (the shaded area in Fig.~\ref{fig:fig1}d), establishing the forward state with blocking of backward transmission.